robertojunior/gotapp/README.md

 # README #

-This app is a short test to ZazCar
+This app is a short test to ZazCar that list and show details from all characters of Game Of Thrones.

 ### Third party libraries ###